If you haven't already, you should start by reading Wired's article on this.

 Lavabit refused to comply, whereupon the government filed a motion requiring them to comply, which a US magistrate so ordered.

 And here's where things go wrong.
 The magistrate erred in ordering compliance.
 While an argument could be made (note: I'm not making this argument) that in general, certain metadata does not have an expectation of privacy, Lavabit operates a specialized service.
 Immediately upon receipt of mail, it's encrypted with a user's public key.
 After that it's technically impossible for the service to read the plaintext of a user's email.
-This relationship creates a strong expectation of privacy, and the Fourth Amendment very explicitly requires a warrant supported by probably cause at this point.
+This relationship creates a strong expectation of privacy, and the Fourth Amendment very explicitly requires a warrant supported by probable cause at this point.

 But let's ignore this first order.
 Lavabit has, in past, complied with lawful search warrants, and there's no reason to believe they would not have been able to comply with a lawfully constructed one here.